-There are ten (10) silos that will be built in the area for storage of finished cement products (portland cement).
-The capacity of the each silo is 1,000 metric tons, which will have a total capacity of 10,000 Metric tons.
+There are five (5) silos that will be built in the area for storage of finished cement products (portland cement).
+The capacity of each silo is 500 metric tons, which will have a total capacity of 2,500 Metric tons.